vjaunet/QUADCOPTER/README.md

 the different functions of the controller.
 The entire controller is in the PILOT folder.

+Folders :
+- AND2RPI  : a first version of socket programming for communication with a remote control over network
+- MODELS   : some C programs that simulate the dyanmics of Quadcopter
+- MPU6050s : Richard Ghirst's MPU6050 tools with wrappers in order to simplify
+its use
+- PILOT  : the complete controller currently under development
+- SERVOS : a cpp class used to write the ESC comands into /dev/servoblaster

 This project is greatly inspired and using source code from :
 - https://github.com/richardghirst/PiBits
 for ServoBlaster that I use to control the ESCs and the MPU6050 Digital motion processing.